Home » Top Tips » What are 5 pros and 5 cons of the NHS?

 5. Rationing and regional disparities

-There is rationing, with limits on the types of treatments and medications available.
-An organisation called NICE is responsible to to assess (and sometimes not allow use of) new drugs and technologies – if they are not thought to be cost-effective.
+There is rationing, with limits on treatments and medications available.
+An organisation called NICE is responsible for assessing (and sometimes not allowing use of) new drugs and technologies – if they are not thought to be cost-effective.

 The distribution of the NHS budget across different regions in the UK is based on a statistical formula that is meant to ensure equitable geographic distribution.
 This takes into account the diverse health needs and population sizes across regions.